500Foods/WelcomeToTroodon/README.md

 - [Additives](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_0/additivies.md) - Glass and Carbon Fiber take things up a notch
 - [Others](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_0/others.md) - Many, many more options to choose from

-## 🏴‍☠️ Initial Build Checklist
+## 🏴‍☠️ Initial Build Tips
-Before assembling your 3D printer there are a few things to be aware of.
-These are primarily targeted at those assembling a Troodon printer but may be of interest to others as well.
+Before putting together your 3D printer there are a few things to be aware of.
+These items are targeted at those assembling a Troodon printer but may be of interest to others.
 These items might have been overlooked (or not included) in the assembly guide.
 - Linear Rails - Smooth operation is not optional
 - Bed Plate Screws - How tight is too tight?
 - Belt Tension - Also, how tight is too tight?